muurid1/DEMO_MISSION_TO_MARS/README.md

 ## Overview of the project

+The purpose of this project is to create a Web Application that scrapes a various websites and display the data in an HTML page to show the results.
-Robin's web app is looking good and functioning well, but she wants to add more polish to it.
-She had been admiring images of Mars’s hemispheres online and realized that the site is scraping-friendly.
-She would like to adjust the current web app to include all four of the hemisphere images.
-To do this, you’ll use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.
+We will be adjusting the Web Application to include all four of the hemisphere images, using BeautifulSoup and Splinter to scrape the full-resolution images of Mars's Hemispheres and the titles of those images and then we will store the scraped data on a Mongo Database.

 ### Resources